EulCau/SherringtonKirkpatrick/README.md

 # Sherrington-Kirkpatrick model

+>Due to differences in Markdown rendering across platforms, you may refer to `report/report.pdf` instead.

 This project focuses on solving the ground state energy problem of the classical **Sherrington-Kirkpatrick (SK) model**.
 The SK model is a fundamental example of spin glass systems in statistical physics, defined by a set of interacting spin variables $S = \left(S_{1}, S_{2}, \dots, S_{N}\right)$, where each spin $S_{i}$ takes values $\pm 1$.

 The Hamiltonian (energy function) of the model is given by: